 Red Arrow Inn & Suites – The perfect place to support a family-owned business, the Red Arrow is known for their attention to comfort and hospitality.

-Country Rose – If you’re looking for prime proximity to all of the most popular natural attractions in Montrose, this hotel is a great spot with different themed suites to choose from.
+Country Lodge – If you’re looking for prime proximity to all of the most popular natural attractions in Montrose, this hotel is a great spot with different themed suites to choose from.